trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/FilesRecipes.md

 ### GenericFileType

-This enum encapsulates a 'generic' filetype a 'filetype' that may have multiple file extension and mime types associated with it.
-For instance, IMAGE encapsulates: jpg, gif, jpeg, & png this allows developers to say, 'give me all *image* attachments' without worrying about the actual file extension.
+This enum encapsulates a &apos;generic&apos; filetype a &apos;filetype&apos; that may have multiple file extension and mime types associated with it.
+For instance, IMAGE encapsulates: jpg, gif, jpeg, &amp; png this allows developers to say, &apos;give me all *image* attachments&apos; without worrying about the actual file extension.

 ---
 ## Methods